new92/InstaTools/Chronos/README.md

 > If you find value in this repository, please consider giving it a star and/or forking it.
 Your support greatly encourages me to create more repositories like InstaTools.

-**Short description:** Chronos is a Python tool designed to analyze and optimize Instagram posting frequency for enhanced engagement and strategic online presence.
+**Short description:** Chronos is a tool that analyzes how often you post on Instagram, helping you optimize your posting schedule for better engagement, whether you're a marketer, influencer, or casual user.

 ## Set up and run Chronos 🚀